np2048/Trots/git/create.md

 This is the most simple way.

+<a name="gh"></a>

 ## GitHub command line tool

-You can creat a repository on GitHub using official command line utility: https://github.com/cli/cli
+You can create a repository on GitHub using official command line utility: https://github.com/cli/cli

     $ gh repo create NAME --description "New repo"